danielhusar/a11y-report/README.md

 Default: `true`

-If the current process should exit with exit code 1 if there are errors, or 0 for no errors.
+Exit current process with exit code 1 if there are errors, or 0 for no errors.

 #### axe